I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlunicodestringtoansistring.md

 <p>If the conversion succeeds, <b>RtlUnicodeStringToAnsiString</b> returns STATUS_SUCCESS.
 Otherwise, no storage was allocated, and no conversion was done.</p>

 ## -remarks
 <p>The translation is done in accord with the current system-locale information.</p>

-<p>The translation is done in accord with the current system-locale information.</p>

 ## -requirements